-- Turn your slide presentations into video sales letters and publish your videos on sites like YouTube.com, Vimeo, etc.
+- Turn your slide presentations into narrated videos and publish your videos on sites like YouTube.com, Vimeo, etc.

 - Create ebooks, training content, or content for membership sites from your existing blog posts and articles.

-- Create new email drip campaigns for newsletters from your blog posts and articles.
+- Create new email drip campaigns for newsletters from your existing blog posts and articles.

 Once you find content repurposing methods that work for you, incorporate these into your content marketing strategy and structure them into your content creation process.

 For example, an easy process for repurposing existing content into new formats is to turn blog posts and articles into presentation slides, turn your slide presentations into a narrated videos, and if you use a screen capture software like Camtasia, you can then easily extract the audio component of your videos and create audio files and podcast.

 The content repurposing formula for this specific process, then, is as follows: